rtic-rs/rtic/book/en/src/internals/tasks.md

     }

     pub struct Spawn<'a> {
-        // tracks the dyanmic priority of the task
+        // tracks the dynamic priority of the task
         priority: &'a Cell<u8>,
     }